-"Land and buildings" chiefly include industrial buildings, offices and warehouses with a carrying amount of EUR 34,145 thousand, office buildings in Milan and Rome owned by the Parent Company with a carrying amount of EUR 2,177 thousand and land largely relating to the Sarroch and Arcola sites owned by the subsidiaries Sarlux S.r.l. and Deposito di Arcola S.r.l., respectively, with a carrying amount of EUR 36,818 thousand.
+"Land and buildings" chiefly include industrial buildings, offices and warehouses with a carrying amount of EUR 33,446 thousand, office buildings in Milan and Rome owned by the Parent Company with a carrying amount of EUR 2,019 thousand and land largely relating to the Sarroch and Arcola sites owned by the subsidiaries Sarlux S.r.l. and Deposito di Arcola S.r.l., respectively, with a carrying amount of EUR 36,818 thousand.

 "Plant and machinery" mainly relates to the refining and combined-cycle power plants at Sarroch.
+The increase in the period is mainly due to the capitalisation of costs for one of the largest turn-around maintenance projects in recent years, as described in the Report on Operations.